Student Leadership

 Grade 5 and 6 students are invited to join the RS Lunch Monitor Team, a student leadership and citizenship opportunity at École Richard Secord School.

-The role of a RS Lunch Monitor is to help young students in Grades 1, 2, and 3 to have a safe and enjoyable lunch experience.
+The role of a RS Lunch Monitor is to help young students in Grades 1, 2, and 3 have a safe and enjoyable lunch experience.
 They assist with opening lunch containers, help to wipe up accidental spills, assist with jacket-zipping and scarf-tying in the winter, and help the adult Lunch Supervisors in whatever way they are needed.
 Sometimes, they lead indoor or outdoor games for their young buddies, or help them to make new friends.
 Lunch Monitors in the French Immersion program are expected to speak French when serving in French Immersion classes, a great opportunity for both older and younger students to use their French language skills in a real-life situation!

 Lunch Monitors are positive role models in both action and attitude for the young students they assist.
 Our young students enjoy increased safety, confidence, and sense of belonging in the school and on the playground through being known by name by older Lunch Monitor buddies.
 We appreciate our RS Lunch Monitor Team!